CREATE BUYER APPEAL THROUGH HOME STAGING

-Although home staging is not new to the real estate market, its popularity among sellers has seen an increase in recent years.
-According to Adrian Goslett, Regional Director and CEO of RE/MAX, more and more sellers understand the importance of creating buyer appeal in today’s challenging market.
-He adds that momentum in the property market has shifted towards buyers, so sellers need to optimise their chances of standing out from the crowd.
+Although home staging is not new to the real estate market, its popularity has increased in recent years as more sellers understand the importance of creating buyer appeal in today’s challenging market.

-In a commercial setting, a prime example of staging would be a retail shop’s display window, which uses props and mannequins to market items that they want to sell.
+In a commercial setting, a prime example of staging would be a retail shop’s display window, which uses props and mannequins to market certain items.
 The display allows the passer-by to imagine themselves wearing the clothes or using the items in the window, perhaps enticing them to buy.
-In similar fashion, home staging is used to showcase the home’s best qualities and entice the potential buyer to see themselves living in that home – it creates aspirations.
+Similarly, home staging is used to showcase the home’s best qualities and entice potential buyers to see themselves living in that home – it creates aspirations.

 Once the property has been de-cluttered, cleaned and smells good, sellers can start looking at other aspects such as painting the walls if required or rearranging the furniture.
 Each room should be as open and bright as possible.
-It is best to have the curtains or blinds open to let in as much light as possible and the lights should be turned on.
+Have the curtains or blinds open to let in as much light as possible, and the lights should be turned on.

 In the details